Naokotani/script_suite/README.md

 # Installation
 This suite requires the installation of some dependencies that may not already be present on your Linux system.
-The `install.sh` script will add them to your system, but you should review the list carefully prior to installation.
+The `install.sh`  should script will add them to your system, but you should review the list carefully prior to installation.
 The list includes the following:

 - bmon